 It’s just like how we try to keep our home safe from intruders, we lock the doors, make sure the windows are closed and that nobody gets in, especially unknown people.

-So put your guard up, change your SSID name, your WiFi password, and try to follow some of the steps I suggested and you’ll be a few steps ahead of people with malicious intent.
+So put your guard up, change your SSID name, and your WiFi password, and try to follow some of the steps I suggested and you’ll be a few steps ahead of people with malicious intent.

 I hope this helped a lot, until our next one!
 Happy Browsing!